An awesome Sandwich doesn't have to be stuffed with high-fat, cholesterol spreads and filling and are perfect for using up leftovers...

 1/2 hard-boiled egg, thickly sliced

-Olive sourdough (Or any brown bread but add a few chopped olives if plain
+Olive sourdough (Or any brown olive bread but if using plain olive bread, add a few chopped olives to the filling)

 Method

-1. generously spread one slice of bread with balsamic yoghurt-mayo
+- generously butter one slice of bread; add a layer of balsamic yoghurt-mayo

 Tip: This can be served as an open-faced sandwich, eaten with a knife and fork, or a conventional sandwich.